CornellCosmology/GSM_MG_products/README.md

 the codes for which have been separately released publicly in https://github.com/CornellCosmology/bias_MG_LPT_products .

+If you use this work for your research, please cite the above papers.

 The codes are the MG expansions of the original GR versions developed in https://github.com/martinjameswhite/CLEFT_GSM , for calculating the various ingredients of the Gaussian Streaming Model (GSM) using EFT corrections to CLPT.
 Note, however, that the MG version presented here Only produces predictions for biased tracers using a local-in-density Lagrangian bias, with an EFT-inspired correction only to the velocity dispersion.